SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 ## Fork Updates / Fresh Start

-If a new version of the fork is released (i.e. a new commit to the branch), it is best to rebuild Unreal entirely to avoid any issues.
+If a new version of the fork is released (i.e. a new commit to the branch), it is best to do a clean build to avoid any issues.

 If you downloaded as ZIP, just delete the old extracted directory, download the branch again and start from scratch.

-If you cloned the git repository / branch, go into the folder where you cloned the git repository e.g.
+If you cloned the git repository / branch, go into the existing folder where you cloned the git repository e.g.

     cd ue-4.27-html5-es3